 Clear Blue's patented Smart Power technology operates and remotely manages solar, hybrid, and wind-powered devices and connects them to a cloud-based management system.
-Within that cloud-based architecture, Clear Blue uses big data analytics to provide un-paralleled system performance and uptime.
-Together with Clear Blue's ongoing management service, wherein Clear Blue operates and manages the power service on behalf of its customers, this smart technology reduces the upfront costs of off-grid power systems by over 40%.
+Together with Clear Blue's ongoing management service, this smart technology reduces the upfront costs of offgrid power systems by over 40%, and it simultaneously improves the reliability of these systems.

 Clear Blue generates revenue in two ways.
-First, it generates revenue through sales of power and energy systems, including its Esite-Micro and Smart Nano-Grid systems, its Illumient solar-powered street lighting systems and its Smart Pico-Grid & SENTI systems.
+First, it generates revenue through sales of power and energy systems, including its Esite-Micro and Smart Nano-Grid systems, its Illumient solar-powered street lighting systems and soon its Smart Pico-Grid & Senti systems.
 Second, it generates recurring revenue by providing its Energy-as-a-Service ("EaaS") management and service offering using the Company's industry-leading cloud-based management software and service, Illumience.

 Clear Blue manages and operates all its Smart Power systems, which have been sold in 45 countries around the world to date, generating a recurring revenue stream.
 Each new system is sold with three years of pre-paid ongoing management & operations service.
 The growth and expansion of these services, both during the initial term and after this initial three-year period, is a growth area for Clear Blue.
 In North America, Clear Blue has customers in at least 28 U.S. states and 9 Canadian provinces.
-Globally, Clear Blue's systems power and control lighting, security, and telecom applications, including sites primarily in Africa, but also in Europe, the Middle East, and Southeast Asia.
+Globally, Clear Blue's systems power and control lighting, security, and telecom applications, including sites in Europe, the Middle East, Africa, and Southeast Asia.